United States Army Security Agency: Vietnam War

-The first ASA soldier to be killed in action was Specialist 4 James T. Davis, killed on 22 December 1961, on a road near the old French garrison of Cau Xang.
+The first ASA soldier to be killed in action was Specialist 4 James T. Davis, killed on 22 December 1961, on a road near the old French garrison of Cau Xang northwest of Saigon.
 Davis Station, at Tan Son Nhut, was named after him.

 The 3rd RRU continued to grow in numbers in response to expanded requirements.
 A mobile detachment was established at Da Nang, manned by 21 officers, four warrant officers, and 356 enlisted men.
 When the mobile detachment relocated to Phu Bai Airfield, even closer to the northern border, it became known as Detachment J. Phu Bai became a second permanent base for air operations.

 By mid-1965, ASA had a total of 1,487 personnel distributed among three units: the 3rd RRU, the 7th RRU, and the 8th RRU.
 The 3rd RRU served as the command element over all three.
 However, over the next nine months, the creation of direct support units forced the 3rd RRU Commander into the untenable position of having to divide his attention between his own operational mission and ensuring that the direct support units were meeting the needs of their field commands.
 Therefore, ASA discontinued the 3rd RRU on 1 June 1966 and redistributed its mission and resources among four new organizations under the administrative control of the 509th Radio Research Group.
 Within six years of the 3rd RRU's initial arrival, ASA's in-country strength would be nearly 6,000 personnel, divided into 20 to 30 units that were further broken down into detachments and teams located at remote sites and fire support bases.
 At any given time more than 100 such elements could be scattered throughout South Vietnam, all commanded by the 509th Radio Research Group.

 ASA personnel were attached to Army infantry and armored cavalry units throughout the war.
 Some teams were also attached to Special Forces units.
 Assigned to the 5th Special Forces Group based out of Nha Trang was the 403rd Radio Research Group, Special Operations Detachment (SOD).
 SOD forces were deployed to Operational Detachment base camps throughout South Vietnam.
 Other teams, such as the 313th Radio Research Battalion at Nha Trang, were independent of other Army units.

+The 313th had a number of 30 man detachments, tasked to monitor enemy communications and locations.
+As each small detachment became harder to defend they were moved to more defensible but less effective locations.
+Stateside review and decision making of gathered intelligence also became less timely and therefore less effective.

+The increasing strength and ferocity of the North Vietnamese surprised stateside armchair decision makers.
+It did not surprise those in local detachments as it was clear to stateside politicians and their coat holders that the U.S. had lost its focus and effectiveness.

 The 509th RR Group was discontinued on 7 March 1973 ending ASA's 12-year service in South Vietnam.